dimitri-nicolo/calico/v2.3/usage/intrusion-detection/enabling.md

 ## Enabling intrusion detection jobs

-Intrusion detection jobs are included as part of standard {{site.prodname}} installation.
+Intrusion detection jobs are included as part of standard {{site.tseeprodname}} installation.
 You can control their operation either using the Kibana UI, or using the [Elasticsearch REST API].
 This section will briefly walk through the process of enabling jobs using Kibana.
 Refer to the [Elasticsearch machine learning documentation] for more information.

-1. Access Kibana by clicking the "Kibana" icon along the left side of {{site.prodname}} Manager, or by visting the Kibana URL provided by your Elasticsearch admin.
+1. Access Kibana by clicking the "Kibana" icon along the left side of {{site.tseeprodname}} Manager, or by visting the Kibana URL provided by your Elasticsearch admin.
 1. If necessary, log into Kibana.
 Note that your Kibana credentials may not be the same as you use to access
-   {{site.prodname}}; if you don't know your Kibana credentials, contact your Elasticsearch admin.
+   {{site.tseeprodname}}; if you don't know your Kibana credentials, contact your Elasticsearch admin.
 1. Click "Machine Learning" in the left-hand menu.

 From this view, you can see the overview of all the intrusion detection jobs installed.
 See